Cold Therapy Science

 Cold exposure triggers a significant release of dopamine:

-• Can last for hours after exposure
+• Effects can last for hours after exposure

 • Contributes to improved mood and focus